 Upon import of a Monolix run, Simulx creates an occasion element with the individual structure of occasions from the Monolix data set.

 - mlx_subjects: a table containing the occasions and their starting times for each individual.
 The table has at least 3 columns: id, time, occ.
 Additional columns may be present in case of several levels of occasions.

 - Occasions are not simulated in Exploration: only the first occasion from the selected subject is simulated.

 - If occasions are not defined, inter-occasion variability is not taken into account for the simulation of individual parameters.

-- If the structure of occasions contains a single occasion for some subject, then the simulation of individual parameters for this subject does not take into account inter-occasion variability.
+- From the 2023 version on, the sampling of individual parameters takes into account the inter-occasion variability if one or several occasions are defined.
+In previous versions (2020 and 2021), if the structure of occasions contains a single occasion for some subject, then the simulation of individual parameters for this subject does not take into account inter-occasion variability.